 Benefits for goods exporters

-All tariffs for New Zealand kiwifruit in CPTPP countries will be eliminated at entry into force of the agreement.
+All tariffs for New Zealand kiwifruit in CPTPP countries were eliminated at entry into force of the agreement.

-The CPTPP will provide significant benefits for New Zealand goods exporters across a range of sectors.
-Tariffs will be eliminated on all New Zealand’s exports to CPTPP economies, with the exception of beef into Japan; and a number of dairy products into Japan, Canada, and Mexico, where access will still be improved through partial tariff reductions and duty-free quotas.
+The CPTPP provides significant benefits for New Zealand goods exporters across a range of sectors.
+Tariffs will, over time, be eliminated on all New Zealand’s exports to CPTPP economies, with the exception of beef into Japan; and a number of dairy products into Japan, Canada, and Mexico, where access is still improved through partial tariff reductions and duty-free quotas.

 This has the potential to deliver an estimated $222 million of tariff savings annually, with $92 million of those savings starting as soon as the CPTPP enters into force.
 By way of comparison, the annual tariff savings from New Zealand’s free trade agreement with China were initially estimated at $115 million a year, although since then trade growth has seen New Zealand’s annual exports to China quadruple.